Pasquale Di Sabatino: Formula Renault 3.5 Series

 In July 2006, Di Sabatino made his debut in the Formula Renault 3.5 Series, replacing Miloš Pavlović at Italian team Cram Competition.
-He failed to score a point in the ten races he contested, with his best result being a pair of 16th place finishes.
+He failed to score a point in the ten races he contested, with his best result being a pair of 16th-place finishes.

 For 2007, Di Sabatino took part in a full season with another Italian team, GD Racing.
 He took one points finish during the season, a ninth place at Spa–Francorchamps, to finish 26th in the championship.
 During the off–season, he tested for both RC Motorsport and Comtec Racing before signing for the latter in January 2008.

 At the first race of the 2008 season in Monza, Di Sabatino finished second to Dutchman Giedo van der Garde, scoring his best Formula Renault 3.5 Series finish at the time.
-He followed that up with a tenth place finish in the second race and then an eighth place at Spa–Francorchamps a week later.
+He followed that up with a tenth-place finish in the second race and then an eighth place at Spa–Francorchamps a week later.
 However, Di Sabatino was forced to vacate his seat after the Le Mans round after encountering sponsorship issues.

 In March 2009, Di Sabatino tested again for RC Motorsport at the Circuit de Catalunya in Spain before signing for the team early the following month.
 After scoring points in three of the first four races, Di Sabatino finally claimed his maiden series victory in the second race of the Hungaroring event in mid–June.
 Before the end of the season, Di Sabatino ran out of funding and had to give up his seat at RC.
 Despite this, he finished twelfth in the championship.

 Formula Three

 For the 2010 season, Di Sabatino returned to his native Italy to compete in the Italian Formula Three Championship for Alan Racing.

 After failing to score a point in any of the opening four races, he left the team after the second round of the year at Hockenheim.
 He missed the following round of the series at Imola before being signed by RC Motorsport to replace Francesco Castellacci at Mugello, who missed the event due to illness.

-However, Di Sabatino, along with his team–mate Frédéric Vervisch, failed to start either race of the meeting after encountering engine problems during practice.
+However, Di Sabatino, along with his teammate Frédéric Vervisch, failed to start either race of the meeting after encountering engine problems during practice.